blee0128/personal-website-on-aws/README.md

 ## Step 5: Set up CI/CD on Amazon CodePipeline
 Problem:
 - Everytime when we make any changes to our sourcecode, we need to manually upload the updated files onto the S3 bucket for our updated website.
-Also, we will need to create Invalidation in the CloudFront Distributions to recach to pull the updates
+Also, we will need to create Invalidation in the CloudFront Distributions to cache the new updates in S3

 Goal:
 - The goal for this CI/CD project is to allow changes made in the github reflect on our personal website hosting through AWS almost instantly